 I can't believe Christmas is less than two weeks away!
 I swear I remember 4th of July like it was yesterday.
 It's funny how quickly time passes the older you get.
 You really have to make a conscious effort to LIVE out each day and do things you truly enjoy.
 Wrapping Christmas presents is probably one of my favorite past times.
-It's unfortunate for me that it only comes once a year but it's something I truly enjoy and don't mind spending my time doing.
+It's unfortunate for me that it only comes once a year but it's something I truly enjoy and don't mind doing.
 If you think customizing your wrapping is costly or tedious you're luckily mistaken.

 For starters I try to stick to a neutral roll of paper and always have Walmart's craft paper on hand for under $5 dollars.
 They carry several different brands but they all serve the same purpose.
 T.J.maxx carries a wide variety of ribbons, lace, and unique 'toppings' I usually add to the top of my Christmas gifts.
 This year I got both the mini Christmas trees and pinecones from Walmart.
 The mini Christmas trees were only $74 cents a piece and the pinecones were nine for a dollar.
 My red ribbon came from T.J.maxx and each roll was $6.99.
 Since my gift boxes are solid white I try to make sure my tissue paper is a fun print.
 If craft paper isn't your jam you can still add pinecones, velvet ribbon, and dried berries to the top of your gifts.